Restoration

 • Guidelines for monitoring coral reef restoration

 This Coral Reef Restoration Toolkit was developed through a partnership with experts from the Coral Restoration Consortium.
-We encourage you to enroll in the self-paced Coral Reef Restoration Online Course which is free and available in English, Spanish, French, and Bahasa Indonesia.
+We encourage you to enroll in the self-paced Coral Reef Restoration Online Course which is free and available in English, Spanish, and French.
 You can also explore our case studies, article summaries, and webinar recordings from the webinar series with the Coral Restoration Consortium for more relevant restoration content.

 Coral Restoration Foundation Nursery